ThanhNguyen24590/Process/Med/Dh.md

 + **Concept:** clearly defined through definition, example, counter-example, from multiple approach and how to verified, with action's steps detailed.
 Ex: jhana, how to deal with bad thoughs,...
 + **Thematic Structure:** clearly show what causes harm, what's long-term benefits & the actions to reach them accordingly, follow gradual pedagogical progression (anupubbasikkhā), making foundation for Conviction & Practice Direction.
   + Multiple approach of same path: Atthangika-Magga (sila, samadhi, panna), sattapadā (MN 137) , deepening of sukhaṁ (in MN101: anavajja), action (an10.68)..
+  + Test & finding what works for your temperament, using the wide array of medicine-Kammaṭṭhāna & theme for moment-to-moment state-of-mind.
 + **Transmission:** carefully crafted, preserved, explained through unbroken lineage, ensuring them accessible and authentic:
   + Buddha adapted teachings for individuals and communities, using repetition, numbered lists, and rhythmic phrasing to support memorization and reflection.
   + The early Saṅgha organized and recited the teachings collectively at councils to maintain precision and clarity.